yildiz-online/module-audio-openal-win64/README.md

 Then invoke maven

-for windows:

-	mvn clean install -Denv=win32 -Pnative

-for linux:

-	mvn clean install -Denv=linux64 -Pnative
+	mvn clean install

-This will compile the source code, then run the unit tests, and finally build a jar file and DLL/SO for the environment you chose.
+This will compile the source code, then run the unit tests, and finally build a jar file and DLL.

-This can only be done on linux, window does not support cross compilation.

-To build the linux artifact, some libraries must be installed:

-	apt-get install openal-dev
-	apt-get install physfs-dev
-	apt-get install libsndfile-dev

 To build the windows artifact, prebuilt libraries are provided.